 For those Testators who signed video Wills, not having been warned at the time they were invalid, another question must be faced.
 If your advisor did not know that Video Wills were invalid (and initially the government was adamant they would not try to save such Wills) – then what other errors in validity, or in tax effect, might that advisor have made?

 We have an experienced team that can help you with the preparation and execution of your Will.
 Our solicitors are highly trained and well placed to advise on all the issues raised in this article.
-Please contact one of team below:
+If you need any advice in relation to your Will, please contact one of the team below:

 - Hauke Harrack on 01604 463131 or click here to email Hauke; or